Bigaagarri: A Preventive Experiential Arts and Cultural Evidence Model for community and health settings

 Professor Victoria Palmer

-Some of The ALIVE National Centre Team have been awarded the Medical Research Future Fund (MRFF) Consumer-Led Research grant for the project: A Citizen Science Project to co-create ‘BigaagARri’ a Preventive Experiential, Arts, Cultural Evidence (PEACE) model for implementing at-scale in primary care and community.
+The research was funded by a Medical Research Future Fund (MRFF) Consumer-Led Research grant to co-create a Preventive Experiential, Arts, Cultural Evidence (PEACE) platform for implementation at-scale in primary care and community settings (2023-2026, MRF 2016093).

 CIA Prof Victoria Palmer – University of Melbourne